maitreya-v/Exoplanet-detection/README.md

     - The model predicts the probability of the positive class based on the input.

 To summarize, this model applies a series of convolutional, pooling, normalization, dropout, and dense layers to process the input data and extract relevant features.
 The flattened output is then fed into a sequence of dense layers, progressively reducing the dimensionality and introducing non-linearities.
 The final layer produces a binary classification prediction using the sigmoid activation function.
-We use `Adam` optimizer for optimization purposes.
+I used `Adam` optimizer for optimization purposes.

-Additionally, we use EarlyStopping to stop training the model when it reaches a point of no further improvement and ExponentialDecay to improve deep learning model training even more.
+Additionally, i used EarlyStopping to stop training the model when it reaches a point of no further improvement and ExponentialDecay to improve deep learning model training even more.

 The hyperparameters, including the learning rate, required to train the model can be found inside the Exoplanet_Detection notebook within the repository.